nguyenphuminh/casio-coding/docs/en/Casio Coding.md

 If this section is too complicated, no worries, you can skip this and come back later because this is only useful if combined with the next concepts.

+#### Spreadsheet

+The spreadsheet is extremely powerful, like tables on steroids, but this feature only comes in some models, like the fx880btg or the fx991ex.
+Combining spreadsheets and the next concepts in this document would result in the closest "normal" coding system possible.
+I recommend reading official tutorials from Casio about this feature, and if you are already good with Excel or something similar, that would be nice too.

 ### II.4.
 Round numbers using Int

 In the Casio calculator, there is a really powerful function that I use in almost all basic operations: the Int function.
 It can round the number down (getting only the integer part), for example, Int(3.41) returning 3, and we can use it to implement more neat features.